Nanotale - Typing Chronicles (Series) Accessibility Report

 There is the option for OpenDislexic font.
 Most text is large white text with a black background but there is no option to change the font size or background opacity.
 The game uses magic to defeat enemies and there is no blood or gore shown.
 There is no punishment for misspellings or incorrectly trying.

-We've documented 3 accessibility features for Difficulty in Nanotale - Typing Chronicles which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 3 accessibility features for Difficulty in Nanotale - Typing Chronicles which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Customise Difficulty: Customise different aspects of the game to create a challenge of an appropriate level.
 Adjusting elements individually enables you to tailor gameplay to suit your needs and style of play.

 Adjustable Between Levels: You can adjust the difficulty between levels/rounds.
 Although you have to restart your checkpoint or level, this enables you to adjust the difficulty after selecting it at the beginning of the game.

 We've documented 3 accessibility features for Getting Started in Nanotale - Typing Chronicles which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.